 Admission Requirements.
-Students admitted to Indiana University directly from high school and students transferring to Indiana University during their freshman year, must register in, and must meet the entrance requirements of, the Junior Division of the University.
+Students admitted to Indiana University directly from high school and students transferring to Indiana University during their freshman year, register in, and are expected to meet the entrance requirements of, the Junior Division of the University.
 The following paragraphs indicate minimum requirements for admission.

 In-State Freshmen: Graduation from high school and successful completion of a college preparatory course.
-A sound high school preparation for college-level work should include the following subjects:
+A sound high school preparation for college-level work is expected to include the following subjects: